Mamiya RZ67 Portraits / Model Photography Budapest

 Matthew Osborne Photography / Mr Leica

 I have owned my Mamiya RZ67 medium format film camera since summer 2013 but have only recently bought my Hasselblad 501C.
-Here is some more information on each camera system and then a few example images.
+Here is a post to compare the Hasselblad vs Mamiya RZ67 giving information on each camera system and then a few example images.

 Mamiya RZ67 6×7 – Camera gear